-Before you concern yourself with spousal maintenance payments you need to first figure out whether or not you are even eligible to receive payments.
-Your attorney can petition (ask) the judge to consider awarding you spousal maintenance benefits.
+Before you concern yourself with spousal maintenance payments, you first need to figure out whether or not you are eligible to receive payments; your attorney can petition (ask) the judge to consider awarding you spousal maintenance benefits.
 Eligibility for spousal maintenance payments hinges on your ability to show a judge that you were married to your spouse and not merely cohabitating with one another.
-Next, you would need to present evidence to a court that you lack sufficient property to provide for your minimum reasonable needs.
+Next, you need to present evidence to a court that you lack sufficient property to provide for your minimum reasonable needs.
 Let's take a break to discuss that requirement.

-Property means any property that you were awarded out of your community estate as well as any separate property that you came into your marriage with.
-We can think of property not only as personal property but also real estate, money in bank accounts, retirement savings and other investments.
-The thought would be these pieces of property could be liquidated, turned into cash and then used to support yourself in lieu of spousal maintenance payments.
+Property means any property that you were awarded out of your community estate and any separate property that you came into your marriage with.
+We can think of property as personal property and real estate, money in bank accounts, retirement savings, and other investments.
+The thought would be these pieces of the property could be liquidated, turned into cash, and then used to support yourself instead of spousal maintenance payments.

-What is a minimum basic need to you may not be a minimum basic need to me, and vice versa.
-As with a lot in the world of family law, this is a largely fact specific discussion that depends on you, your spouse and your financial circumstances.
+What is a minimum basic need to you may not be a minimum basic need to me and vice versa?
+As with a lot in the world of family law, this is a largely fact-specific discussion that depends on you, your spouse, and your financial circumstances.
 You and your spouse will both submit budgets to your judge in a trial.
-From that, the judge can determine what your spouse is capable of paying in spousal maintenance (if anything) and what you need (in terms of dollars) to meet your minimum basic needs.
+From that, the judge can determine what your spouse can pay in spousal maintenance (if anything) and what you need (in terms of dollars) to meet your minimum basic needs.

-Think about what expenses you have in order to run your household like your rent, utility bills, groceries, car insurance, debt payments and things of that nature.
+Think about what expenses you have to run your households like your rent, utility bills, groceries, car insurance, debt payments, and things of that nature.
 Note that these are not extravagant expenditures or anything like that.
-You can expand expenses to cover things like credit card payments, medical bills, clothes, childcare and costs associated with transportation, as well.
-Your ex-spouse's monthly income as well as your own income will be considered.
+You can expand expenses to cover things like credit card payments, medical bills, clothes, childcare, and costs associated with transportation, as well.
+Your ex-spouse's monthly income, as well as your income, will be considered.

-A judge will look at these elements and make a decision about whether or not your ex-spouse's projected income will allow for any degree of spousal maintenance to be paid, at all.
-Even if you are justified in your request for spousal maintenance it may be that your spouse does not have any wiggle room in their budget to allow for any payments to be made.
-Your spouse cannot be made to incur debt, break open their retirement or do anything else to harm their long term future in order to pay you spousal maintenance.
+A judge will look at these elements and decide whether or not your ex-spouse's projected income will allow for any degree of spousal maintenance to be paid at all.
+Even if you are justified in your request for spousal maintenance, it may be that your spouse does not have any wiggle room in their budget to allow for any payments to be made.
+Your spouse cannot be made to incur debt, break open their retirement or do anything else to harm their long-term future to pay you spousal maintenance.

-What are the other eligibility factors that you need to know prior to asking for spousal maintenance?
+What are the other eligibility factors that you need to know before asking for spousal maintenance?

 Let's get this one out of the way right off the bat: you and your spouse need to have been married for at least ten years for you to be eligible for spousal maintenance or contractual alimony.
-In addition, you must present evidence to the judge that you are unable to meet your minimum reasonable needs without assistance from your spouse.
-Sufficient income to meet your minimum reasonable needs means that you need to have made an effort to get a job, finish a degree or do whatever else it would take to be self-supporting in this way.
+In addition, you must present evidence to the judge that you cannot meet your minimum reasonable needs without assistance from your spouse.
+Sufficient income to meet your minimum practical needs means that you need to have made an effort to get a job, finish a degree or do whatever else it would take to be self-supporting in this way.

-One of the unfortunate parts of divorce cases is how often family violence plays a role in the case.
+One of the unfortunate parts of divorce cases is how often family violence plays a role.
 You may be eligible based solely on the occurrence of family violence against you.
 The violent act must have been committed during your marriage and be within two years of the divorce having been filed.
-Finally, the act of family violence must have resulted in the conviction of your spouse or resulted in deferred adjudication.
+Finally, the act of family violence must have resulted in your spouse's conviction or resulted in deferred adjudication.

-Likewise, if you are the primary caretaker for a child who has an incapacitating physical or mental disability then the same sort of requirements would apply.
+Likewise, the exact requirements would apply if you are the primary caretaker for a child with an incapacitating physical or mental disability.
 Your child could be any age and still count in your favor, even if the child is now over the age of 18.
-The child must have been born out of that marriage or been adopted by you and your spouse during the course of your marriage.
-The care that your child needs must be shown to be substantial and would prevent you from being able to go out into the economy to earn an income for yourself.
+The child must have been born out of that marriage or been adopted by you and your spouse during your wedding.
+The care that your child needs must be shown to be substantial and would prevent you from going out into the economy to earn an income for yourself.

 How will a judge calculate how much spousal maintenance you are eligible to receive?

 Let's assume for a moment that a judge approves you to receive spousal maintenance from your ex-spouse after the conclusion of your divorce.
-The next two questions that we need to ask ourselves are: how much money you can get and for how long those payments would be made to you.
-As we saw earlier, this analysis is fact specific as well and the judge has multiple factors that he or she can consider.
+We need to ask ourselves the following two questions: how much money you can get and how long those payments would be made to you.
+As we saw earlier, this analysis is fact-specific, and the judge has multiple factors that they can consider.

-I think the primary factor that a judge would consider is likely to be what you can contribute to your own support as well as what your spouse would be able to contribute to your support.
-Again, if you have the ability to earn an income but just haven't done so due your spouse being the breadwinner then you may be able to jump right back into the workforce without much of a transition period.
-Likewise, if your ex-spouse has a good income and a proven track record of earning income at high levels then you likely have a better chance at being approved for benefits.
+I think the primary factor that a judge would consider is likely to be what you can contribute to your support and what your spouse would be able to contribute to your aid.
+Again, if you can earn an income but just haven't done so due to your spouse being the breadwinner, you may be able to jump right back into the workforce without much of a transition period.
+Likewise, if your ex-spouse has a good income and a proven track record of earning income at high levels, you likely have a better chance of being approved for benefits.

-If you have children that you are receiving child support for then that will contribute to the judge's analysis of whether or not you need spousal maintenance to be paid.
-The reason for this should be pretty obvious: if you are already receiving support for your children then you would theoretically need less in the way of spousal maintenance in that case.
-The number of children that you have and whether or not your kids have any special needs would seem to be a relevant factor in this discussion as well.
+If you have children you are receiving child support for, that will contribute to the judge's analysis of whether or not you need spousal maintenance to be paid.
+The reason for this should be pretty apparent: if you are already receiving support for your children, then you would theoretically need less in the way of spousal maintenance in that case.
+The number of children you have and whether or not your kids have any special needs would seem to be a relevant factor in this discussion.

-Another factor that can be particularly important is the degree to which you contributed to the educational and professional advancement of your spouse.
-Think about your situation if you stayed at home with the kids in order to allow your spouse to go to law school and eventually land a job at a big time law firm here in Houston.
-Or, maybe you stopped going to college in order to work full time to support your spouse so he could get through medical school.
-The degree to which you sacrificed in this area can impact how much spousal maintenance you are awarded, if any.
+Another factor that can be particularly important is the degree to which you contributed to your spouse's educational and professional advancement.
+Think about your situation if you stayed at home with the kids to allow your spouse to go to law school and eventually land a job at a big-time law firm here in Houston.
+Or, maybe you stopped going to college to work full time to support your spouse so that he could get through medical school.
+The degree to which you sacrificed in this area can impact how much spousal maintenance you are awarded if any.

-If you married when you were young, then you probably did not enter into your marriage with much in the way of separate property.
-However, if you married at a later time then you perhaps brought a great deal of separate property into the marriage.
-As we already discussed, your separate property can be utilized in order to meet your minimal basic needs.
+If you married when you were young, you probably did not enter into your marriage with much in the way of separate property.
+However, if you married later, you perhaps brought a great deal of particular property into the marriage.
+As we already discussed, your individual property can be utilized to meet your minimal basic needs.
 Utilized may mean being sold to generate income.
-Or, if you have a separate property home that you could move into and not have to pay rent, for example, this could heavily influence a judge's decision on whether or not to award spousal maintenance payments.
+Or, if you have a particular property home that you could move into and not have to pay rent, for example, this could heavily influence a judge's decision on whether or not to award spousal maintenance payments.

 The judge will also consider the role that each of you (if any) played in the breakup of the marriage.
-For instance, if your spouse had engaged in financial acts like fraud which directly led to your divorce then that is a factor in your favor as far as being awarded spousal maintenance.
-Additionally, if your spouse committed acts of infidelity or treated you cruelly then you may have a stronger case as far as applying for spousal maintenance.
+For instance, if your spouse had engaged in financial acts like fraud which directly led to your divorce, then that is a factor in your favor as far as being awarded spousal maintenance.
+Additionally, if your spouse committed acts of infidelity or oppressed you, you may have a stronger case as far as applying for spousal maintenance.

 How long does spousal maintenance last in Texas?

 This is the final piece of the spousal maintenance puzzle that we need to put together today.
-For starters, if you or your child have a disability the kind that we discussed earlier today then you would be able to be paid spousal maintenance for as long as you are eligible.
-Otherwise, spousal maintenance payments would last for five years if your marriage lasted 10-19 years, seven years if your marriage lasted between 20-29 years and 10 years if your marriage lasted thirty years or longer.
+For starters, if you or your child have a disability the kind that we discussed earlier today, then you would be able to be paid spousal maintenance for as long as you are eligible.
+Otherwise, spousal maintenance payments would last for five years if your marriage lasted 10-19 years, seven years if your marriage lasted between 20-29 years, and ten years if your marriage lasted thirty years or longer.

 Questions about spousal maintenance in a Texas divorce?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material that we covered today, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to ask questions and receive direct feedback about your particular circumstances.
-We appreciate the chance to share information with you here on our blog and hope that you will join us tomorrow.
-We produce original content here every day in order to share information with our community.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity to ask questions and receive direct feedback about your particular circumstances.
+We appreciate the chance to share information with you here on our blog and hope you will join us tomorrow.
+We produce original content here every day to share information with our community.